 For some time now, the initial phase of the geophysical data acquisition and processing value chain has been packaged into two business models: proprietary contract and multi-client.
 For proprietary contract models, operators are typically directly involved in the different steps of the value creation from designing the survey, specifying objectives, and then being more closely involved in overseeing that their contractual objectives and requirements are satisfied.
 In proprietary models, license operators own the data.
 The multi-client business model usually undertakes larger geophysical data acquisition and processing projects and then distributes the costs over time among different customers who wish to make use of the data.
 In the multi-client model, the service provider owns the data and certain products derived from the data.
 The marine geophysical data acquisition and processing business space is currently dominated by a variety of multi-client business models which have begun to obscure a clear delineation from proprietary contract business models.
 Current vessel and equipment capabilities are aligned toward larger survey size to be most resource cost-efficient.
 In spite of the cost-efficiency of larger surveys on scale, such larger surveys are still expensive in total.
 The capital commitments for larger surveys point toward a hybrid of these two models driven by license operators more so than seismic service companies.
 In a multi-proprietary model operators in adjacent or proximate licenses would more closely cooperate and coordinate the planning and parameterization of larger geophysical data acquisition and processing projects outside the direct purview of the seismic service company.
 Operators would retain data ownership and determine data sharing schemes to improve imaging over the proximate licenses.
 Operators would then be able to more easily explore and test different data processing solutions than those bundled by single seismic data acquisition and processing companies and deterministically study and compare the stochastic processing results from the variety of service provided solutions through a combined operator tender process.

 In large part, the convergence of these business models has been driven by technology and innovations within the multi-client space where different business players highlight their own unique internal capabilities, resources, and processes creating a number of different customer-focused solutions.
 Products have evolved from different proprietary technologies and algorithms which have created commercial differentiators.
 However, the predominant catalyst driving these differentiators in the marine seismic streamer sector was the advent of broadband marine seismic streamer data as a commoditized offering.
 How is this so?
 Broadband seismic data is desirable for a number of reasons.
 However, acquiring broadband data in the marine environment had always been encumbered by the loss of frequency which was a product of the signal reflecting back from the air-water interface and cancelling out a frequency band which is dependent on the water depth of the receiver and source.
 This frequency loss is referred to as ghost-notch.
 Marine seismic data acquisition involves using a submerged seismic source and streamer cables containing several receiver sensors.
 To broaden the bandwidth for single-sensor hydrophone data, vertically displaced streamers could measure at different depths.
 Combining the data would provide broadband data.
 In ocean-bottom seismic (OBS), multiple-sensors (hydrophone + particle velocity) had been used to provide broadband data.
 The different sensor types have the ghost-notch in different frequency bands.
 Through combining the signal of the different sensors, a broadband signal could be recorded.
 In OBS seismic operations, the sensors remain stationary while the source moves.
 In seismic streamer operations both the source and sensors move.
-In 2007, Petroleum Geo-Services introduced a dual-sensor streamer commercially for 2D data acquisition projects, followed in 2009 with 3D data acquisition capability.
+In 2007, a dual-sensor streamer was introduced commercially for 2D data acquisition projects, followed in 2009 with 3D data acquisition capability.
 The dual-sensor streamer could record broadband while moving, and this was a step-change technology.

 Because of the proprietary nature of the dual-sensor capability, competitors begin developing and offering different depth-varying single-sensor hydrophone seismic data acquisition and processing techniques which also provided broadband data.
 Improved solid-filled streamers coupled with better streamer control devices made depth-varying streamer acquisition operationally and commercially achievable.
 The competitive bidding process of proprietary contract work makes it problematic for a service provider to offer a new technology and unique solution.
 Operators would not be able to require broadband data acquisition in competitive bidding if only one contractor offered it.
 So, now a variety of broadband acquisition solutions are offered to meet operator broadband data requirements, including different depth-varying techniques, as well as four-component and dual-component streamers developed and offered by the different marine seismic streamer service competitors.
 The different acquisition techniques to acquire broadband data have leant themselves to a variety of seismic data processing and imaging solutions that address the particular challenges and benefits which each data acquisition methods holds.
 This competitive environment has led to service providers bundling marine seismic acquisition with their subsequent proprietary data processing and imaging solutions.
 Algorithmic data processing solutions in different computationally intensive domains, such as Ƭ-p, have also been developed to provide broadband data from single-sensor hydrophones towed at uniform depth adding to the pool of choices for broadband data.
 Broadband data has become the new normal requirement of operators.
 Broadband data has become commoditized even though the varieties of broadband data are acquired and processed very differently through black-box proprietary algorithms with little external oversight, especially in the multi-client model.